nuagex/nuagex-labs/0810-VNS-VIAVI_OBSERVER/README.md

 # 3 Configuration
 After the lab deployment is complete, proceed with automatic lab configuration.
 Lab configuration is saved in a set of [CATS](http://cats-docs.nuageteam.net) scripts contained in the [cats](./cats/) directory of this repo.

+> **WARNING**: since Nuage Networks Hosted VNF feature requires a second disk to be added to the NSG-V image, a standard user will not be able to add it.
+Please contact the NuageX team on how to convert the regular NSG-V image to the VNF-capable one **before starting the configuration process** (e-mail nuagex+viavi@nuagenetworks.net with your lab ID and request).

 The configuration is performed by the CATS tool running in a container on the lab's Jumpbox VM.
 In order to pull the CATS container and this repository to the lab's jumpbox VM follow the steps below:

 1. Login to the jumpbox VM using your nuagex SSH key and the Lab's External IP.